 Here’s an example of how you can meet the requirement of certain credits to graduate from college:

 Pro Tip: If you want to figure out your college’s credit requirement, visit your university’s official website and search “degree requirement” or “graduation requirement.”
-Apart from major and core credits, you will also find out other requirements such as time limitations and minimum GPA (Grade Point Average).
+Apart from major and core credits, you will also learn about other requirements such as time limitations and minimum GPA (Grade Point Average).

 How Many College Credits Do You Need To Graduate: Part-Time vs. Full-Time Credits